lukekarrys/nodesummit/slides.md

 - Send [Univeral Module Definition](https://github.com/umdjs/umd/blob/master/returnExports.js) **PRs :)**

 Notes:
-- As much as possible we try to get clientside libraries from NPM
+- As much as possible we try to get clientside libraries from npm
 - Reusable between server and client
 - Extremely easy to find and get a module into your dev and production envs
 - We are not restricted.
 Moonboots can handle non CommonJS modules.
-But it is so much nicer to use all code from NPM.
+But it is so much nicer to use all code from npm.